Our Services

 Helpful Resources

-Persistent fatigue can be an early sign of diabetes because high blood sugar leaves your cells under-fueled and can cause dehydration and sleep disruption; tiredness alongside increased thirst, frequent urination, blurry vision, unexplained weight changes, slow-healing wounds, or tingling should raise concern.
+Persistent fatigue is often an early warning sign of diabetes.
+When blood sugar runs high, your cells don't get the fuel they need, and dehydration plus disrupted sleep can leave you exhausted.
+Fatigue paired with increased thirst, frequent urination, blurry vision, unexplained weight changes, slow-healing wounds, or tingling in the hands or feet warrants prompt attention.

 Feeling tired all the time can be frustrating.
 You go to bed early, try to eat well, maybe even exercise — yet the exhaustion lingers.
 While fatigue has many possible causes, one important and often overlooked reason is diabetes.